Top 35 Best Beatles Movies To Watch

 Average

-"Living is Easy With Eyes Closed," written and directed by David Trueba and starring Javier Cámara, centers on a passionate Beatles-loving schoolteacher.
-The film takes its title from a lyric in the iconic Beatles song "Strawberry Fields Forever."
+"Living is Easy With Eyes Closed," written and directed by David Trueba and starring Javier Cámara, follows a Beatles-obsessed schoolteacher determined to meet John Lennon.
+The film takes its evocative title from the memorable Beatles classic, "Strawberry Fields Forever."

-This delightful seriocomedy won six Goya Awards, including Best Film, Director, Original Screenplay, and Actor.
-Although it was selected as Spain’s submission for Best Foreign Language Film at the 87th Academy Awards, it ultimately did not receive a nomination.
+This charming blend of comedy and drama swept six Goya Awards, including honors for Best Film, Director, Screenplay, and Actor.
+Although it was Spain’s official submission for Best Foreign Language Film at the 87th Academy Awards, it ultimately did not secure a nomination.

 18